qgis/QGIS-Documentation/source/docs/user_manual/working_with_ogc/ogc_server_support.rst

 In the :guilabel:`WCS capabilities` area, you can select the layers that you want to publish as WCS.
-If you enter a URL in the :guilabel:`Advertised URL` field of the :guilabel:`WCS capabilities` section, |qg| Server will advertise this specific URL in the WCS GetCapabilities response.
+If you enter a URL in the :guilabel:`Advertised URL` field of the :guilabel:`WCS capabilities` section, QGIS Server will advertise this specific URL in the WCS GetCapabilities response.

 Now, save the session in a project file :file:`alaska.qgs`.
 To provide the